 However, there is a such thing as too much face time.
 If a meeting is not necessary, don’t schedule one just because it was agreed to address a specific project every day at 8:30am.
 Communicate when necessary, then leave the remote employee alone to do their job.

-If you're ready to take the next step toward building an extraordinary organizational culture, check out our latest guide:
+If you're ready to take the next step toward building an extraordinary organizational culture in remote teams, check out our latest guide: